oxt3479/SHADER/README.md

 Preview Video Here:
 https://www.youtube.com/watch?v=BYUks-dQ8sE

-To compile and run locally, at least on Linux where I am developing this command sequence should do the trick:
+To compile and run locally, at least on Mac where I am developing this command sequence should do the trick:
 ```
 cd your_build_dir
 cmake project_root